BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 60 ---

-![An image containing the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.
-The ESMA logo features blue text and EU stars, while the EIOPA logo has a blue stylized cube graphic above its name.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a concise summary of the image for retrieval:
-A header with the text 'THE RISK FACTORS GUIDELINES' above the logo for the European Banking Authority (EBA).
-The logo is blue with white text and an orange dividing line.

-All text from the image is below:
-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

   - The customer’s behaviour:

 i.
 In relation to the contract, for example:

-![A text-based logo for the Joint Committee of the European Supervisory Authorities, presented in grey uppercase letters on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

 a. the customer frequently transfers the contract to another insurer;
 b. frequent and unexplained surrenders, especially when the refund is done to